 - birth defects

-Reports of suspected adverse drug reactions can be made:
+Reports of suspected adverse events can be made:

 Expert advisory committee